weiruichen01/stripe_proj/src/approach_4_seasonality/README.md

 | 4 | `83a4aec9` | Business services | ES | Weekly | 0.634 | 0.820 |
 | 5 | `01f9bf03` | Digital goods | US | Weekly | 0.628 | 0.925 |

 The top-ranked merchant (`7e0cec36`) is a small Food & drink business in GB with an ACF of 0.88 at lag 7 — meaning each week's volume is 88 % correlated with the prior week's.
-Its periodogram shows a sharp, dominant spike at exactly 7 days with negligible power elsewhere.
 This is a near-perfect weekly recurring pattern, strongly suggesting this merchant's customers are buying on a weekly schedule that Subscriptions could automate.

 Notably, Food & drink dominates the top ranks, which makes intuitive sense — restaurants, cafés, and meal-prep services naturally serve repeat customers on a weekly cadence.
 Business services and Digital goods also appear, likely reflecting recurring consulting engagements or digital membership purchases.